 The system imaging mode used depends upon the information needed.
-B-mode imaging provides anatomical information.
+Bmode imaging provides anatomical information.
 Pulsed Doppler, Color Power Imaging (CPI), Directional Color Power Imaging (DCPI) and Color Flow Imaging (CFI) provide information about blood flow.
+The M-mode is used for cardiac assessment and measurement of the fetal heart rate.
+ShearWaveTM Elastography Imaging displays information about tissue stiffness via color-scale or grayscale.
 A scanned mode, like B-mode, SWETM, CPI, DCPI, or CFI, disperses or scatters the ultrasonic energy over an area, while an unscanned mode, like Pulsed Wave Doppler, concentrates ultrasonic energy.
+The M-mode should be used instead of spectral Pulsed Wave Doppler imaging to document embryonic/fetal heart rate.
 Understanding the nature of the imaging mode being used allows the operator to apply the ALARA principle with informed judgment.
 Additionally, knowing the transducer frequency, system setup values, and scanning techniques, and the operator's experience allow him or her to meet the ALARA principle.
 The decision as to the amount of acoustic output is, in the final analysis, up to the operator.
 This decision must be based on the following factors: type of patient, type of exam, patient history, ease or difficulty of obtaining diagnostically useful information, and the potential localized heating of the patient due to transducer surface temperatures.
 Prudent use of the system occurs when patient exposure is limited to the lowest index reading for the shortest amount of time necessary to achieve acceptable diagnostic results.
 Although a high index reading does not mean that a bioeffect is actually occurring, a high index reading should be taken seriously.
 Every effort should be made to reduce the possible effects of a high index reading.
 Limiting exposure time is an effective way to accomplish this goal.
 There are several system controls that the operator can use to adjust the image quality and limit the acoustic intensity.
 These controls are related to the techniques that an operator might use to implement ALARA.
 These controls can be divided into three categories: direct, indirect, and receiver controls.
 As various system controls are adjusted, the TI and MI values may change.
 This will be most apparent as the Output Power control is adjusted; however, other system controls will affect the on-screen output values.